austencloud/tka-desktop/docs/TODO/phase1_technical_debt_elimination/07_service_integration.md

 ## **🎉 Phase 1 Complete!**

 Congratulations!
-You have successfully completed Phase 1 of the TKA v2 implementation plan.
+You have successfully completed Phase 1 of the TKA modern implementation plan.

 **Next Steps:**